Sunspot Solar Observatory: Telescopes

 The flagship telescope at the Sacramento Peak Observatory is the Richard B. Dunn Solar Telescope (DST), previously known as the Vacuum Tower Telescope.

-In addition to the DST, Sunspot Solar Observatory hosts 4 other telescopes.
+In addition to the DST, Sunspot Solar Observatory hosts four other telescopes.

 The John W. Evans Solar Facility (originally built 1952) hosted instruments for the High Altitude Observatory and the Air Force Research Lab and until 2009 obtained daily observations of million degree coronal emission that were used to predict the onset of the following solar cycle.

 The other two Dome buildings (Hilltop Dome 1963, Grain Bin Dome 1950) are not used for research.

-An Antarctic Mount telescope is situated beside the Visitor's Center on site and provides a light feed into the Visitor's Center.
+An Antarctic Mount telescope is situated beside the Visitors' Center on site and provides a light feed into the Visitors' Center.
 As the name suggests, this telescope was previously deployed in the Antarctic.

 Visitor Center

 The Sunspot Astronomy and Visitor Center provides an interactive astronomical experience through activities, displays, and informational exhibits.
 The Center is operated by New Mexico State University through support from the state of New Mexico and provides guided tours of the site and the telescope for the public on Saturday and Sunday.
 Self-guided tours are available during other times.
 The Visitor Center contains exhibits from the Dunn Solar Telescope, the Apache Point Observatory, and the Lincoln National Forest.